 - In individual parfait glasses, place a layer of whipped cream, followed by a layer of mixed fruit and cream, followed by a layer of fruit sauce.
 Then layer in some Kiwi slices.
 Complete by reversing the order of layers: mixed fruit and cream, then cream.

 This is Nigel’s 282nd blog on Gentleman’s Portion.
 The SEARCH function at the top works really well, if you want to look back and see some of his previous stories.
 Here is the link to Market to Table: The Cookbook, a bargain at $11.50.
-The link to Gentleman’s Portion: The Cookbook will be live as soon as it is published (that is shortly after the pandemic is over).
+The link to Gentleman’s Portion: The Cookbook is now live, even better priced at $9.99 or £9.99.

 Categories: Simply food